 The First Cost segment earns commissions for serving as a buying agent for footwear products under private labels for many of the large mass-market merchandisers, shoe chains and other mid-tier retailers.
-As a buying agent, we utilize our expertise and our relationships with shoe manufacturers to facilitate the production of private label shoes to our customers' specifications.
-We believe that by operating in the private label, mass merchandising market, we are able to create additional non-branded sales opportunities.
-This leverages our overall sourcing and design capabilities.
-Currently, our First Cost segment earns commissions serving as a buying agent for the procurement of women's, men's and children's footwear for large retailers, including, Kohl's, K-Mart and Sears.
+As a buying agent, we utilize our expertise and our relationships with shoe manufacturers to facilitate the production of private label shoes to customer specifications.
+We believe that by operating in the private label, mass merchandising market provides us additional non-branded sales opportunities and leverages our overall sourcing and design capabilities.
+Currently, our First Cost segment earns commissions serving as a buying agent for the procurement of women's, men's and children's footwear for large retailers, including, Kohl's, K-Mart and Payless.
 In addition, by leveraging the strength of our Steve Madden brands and product designs, we have been able to partially recover our design, product and development costs from our suppliers.